1. Types of memory problems

 - struggling to remember day-to-day events or experiences

-- misplacing items (eg keys, glasses) around the house
+- misplacing items (such as keys or glasses) around the house

-- forgetting appointments or important dates (eg birthdays)
+- forgetting appointments or important dates (such as birthdays)